fodinabor/minotaur/README.md

 After running `cache-infer`, the cache will be populated with the optimizations that Minotaur discovered.
-User can run the `opt`, `minotaur-cc` or `minotaur-cxx`, again, to compile the program with the optimizations.
+User can run the `opt`, `minotaur-cc`, `minotaur-cxx` or `make`  again, to compile the program with the synthesized optimizations.

 ### Dump synthesized results from cache